prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 ```

 For the /etc/httpd/conf.d/ssl.conf , and the new /etc/httpd/conf.d/xdmod.conf
- change the listen port to a high number, that regular user can use on the host server and instance of the image, e.g.:
+ change the listen port to a high number, which a regular user can use on the host server and also on the instance of the container image, e.g.:

 ```
 Listen 4430 https  (ssl.conf)

 -------------------

 <VirtualHost *:4430> (xdmod.conf )
     # The ServerName and ServerAdmin parameters should be updated.
     ServerName x.x.x.x (xdmod.conf, compatible to your server)
 ```
-NB: the container instance does not support systemd service.
-So we will have to prepare our own startup script to do all these things, like start httpd service, start mysql db,etc.

 The XDMOD does not support MYSQL 8 very well.
 So we will use Mariadb10 instead: